Santtu-Nyman/sandbox/README.md

 # sandbox
-Random code snippets and stuff
+Random code snippets, old projects, some documents and stuff